-• 5 Classes: Aug.
-31 - Sep.
-28 Class ID: 4348
+- 5 Classes: Aug.
+31 Sep.
+28

+- Class ID: 4348

+- Wednesday, 12:30 PM 2:30 PM

+- Cyert Hall, Osher Room A

 This course follows the life of the Prophet Muhammad and his mission to spread the message of the Quran.
-It intertwines events in his life and his preaching, providing a context and deeper understanding of the Quran.
-We look at the repercussions of his message for his society and the world.
+It intertwines events in his life and his preaching, providing a context and deeper understanding the Quran.
+We look at the repercussions of his message for his society and the world

 Aliya Khan holds a Master of Science in Public Policy and Management from the Heinz School at Carnegie Mellon University as well as a Bachelor of Arts degree in English Literature from Barnard College.
 For the past 20 years, she has been a Business Manager at Elliance, Inc., an internet marketing firm that her husband founded.
 In her current position as Business Manager, Aliya oversees all aspects of account management and human resources.
 She is actively involved at her mosque, the Monroeville Community Center of Greater Pittsburgh.
 She leads an Aesthetic Committee and Book Club at the Center.
-She is also actively involved in numerous interfaith activities including the Daughters of Abraham Interfaith Book Club, and an Interfaith Dialogue Group in Squirrel Hill.
+She is also actively involved in numerous interfaith activities including the daughter of Abraham interfaith book club, and an Interfaith Dialogue Group in Squirrel Hill.
 For the past 6 years she has been teaching classes on Islam at the Osher Lifelong Learning Institute at the University of Pittsburgh and CMU.